josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 #### The selector problem

 To interpret the content of a template, the runtime needs to know what component and directives to apply to the element and what pipes are referenced by binding expressions.
 The list of candidate components, directives and pipes are determined by the `NgModule` in which the component is declared.
 Since the module and component are in separate source files, mapping which components, directives and pipes referenced is left to the runtime.
 Unfortunately, this leads to a tree-shaking problem.
 Since there no direct link between the component and types the component references then all components, directives and pipes declared in the module, and any module imported from the module, must be available at runtime or risk the template failing to be interpreted correctly.
-Including everything can lead to a very large program which contains many components the application doesn't actually use.
+Including everything can lead to a very large program which contains many components the application does not actually use.

 The process of removing unused code is traditionally referred to as "tree-shaking".
 To determine what codes is necessary to include, a tree-shakers produces the transitive closure of all the code referenced by the bootstrap function.
 If the bootstrap code references a module then the tree-shaker will include everything imported or declared into the module.

 This problem can be avoided if the component would contain a list of the components, directives, and pipes on which it depends allowing the module to be ignored altogether.
 The program then need only contain the types the initial component rendered depends on and on any types those dependencies require.

-The process of determining this list is called reference inversion because it inverts the link from the module (which hold the dependencies) to component into a link from the component to its dependencies.
+The process of determining this list is called reference inversion because it inverts the link from the module (which hold the dependencies) to component into a link from the component to the associated dependencies.

 ##### Reference inversion in practice

 The View Compiler will optionally be able to perform the step of "reference inversion".
 If this option is elected (likely with a command-line option), the View Compiler must receive as input the selector scope for the component, indicating all of the directives and pipes that are in scope for the component.
-It scans the component's template, and filters the list of all directives and pipes in scope down to those which match elements in the template.
-This list is then reified into an instruction call which will patch it onto the component's definition.
+It scans the template of the component, and filters the list of all directives and pipes in scope down to those which match elements in the template.
+This list is then reified into an instruction call which will patch it onto the definition of the component.

 #### Flowing module & selector metadata via types (reference inversion)